rrjmac026/rrjmac026/README.md

-# 💫 My name is Jam and I'm a Bisakol IT student, my programming language is Bisaya
+# 💫 My name is Jam and I'm a Bisakol IT student, my programming language is Bisaya.
+#LaraBai